JoshuaNg2332/cv/README.md

 *Customer Support Champion*
 Customer Support Manager and Support Lead for all bespoke Buzz Radar related properties both SaaS and hardware related support.
 - CRM lead & Primary support for existing customers running 24/7 SaaS system integrations in both office spaces as well as end customer facing stores and outlets.
-- CRM and Knowledgebase management for all processes and support for bespoke Buzz Radar platform.
+- CRM and Knowledge base management for all processes and support for bespoke Buzz Radar platform.
-- Implemented, tested and managed live chat system with integrated bot and knowledgebase.
+- Implemented, tested and managed live chat system with integrated bot and knowledge base.
 - Supporting the internal development team with bug fixes as well as suggesting design elements ideas that suit the needs of the customers.
 - Supporting the development team with testing of new products and features during design and development phase of the SaaS products.